 What you do need to understand first is that dark circles can result from poor circulation of blood and oxygen.
-Poor circulation results to the ill distribution of essential nutrients throughout the body which stresses nerves where undistributed blood, oxygen, and other bodily fluids get stuck.
+Poor circulation results in the ill distribution of essential nutrients throughout the body which stresses nerves where undistributed blood, oxygen, and other bodily fluids get stuck.
 When capillaries bulge and get worn out, such as those located around your eyes, they become damaged, causing stuck fluids to leak underneath your eye skin.

 How Yoga Can Help Diminish* Dark Circles?